Hala Fouad

 Hala Ahmed Fouad (هالة أحمد فؤاد; 26 March 1958 – 10 May 1993) was an Egyptian film and television actress who predominantly worked in Egyptian cinema.
-She appeared in more than fifteen feature films notably opposite film star Salah Zulfikar in The Barefoot Millionaire (1987).
+She appeared in more than fifteen feature films notably El-Millionaira El-Hafya (1987) and Al Sadah Al Rejal (1987).

 Biography

 She graduated from the faculty of Commerce in 1979.
 She worked in films in the 1980s having the chance to act alongside movie star Salah Zulfikar.
 Her father Ahmed Fouad was a filmmaker.
 She married veteran actor Ahmed Zaki in 1980.
 Her first son Haitham Ahmed Zaki was also a film actor who died on 7 November 2019.
 Later on, she married Ezzeddine Barakat and had another son, Rami.

-Hala died on 10 May 1993, also at the age of 35 after battling with breast cancer.
+Hala died on 10 May 1993, at the age of 35 after battling with breast cancer.